-Cloud Service Providers (CSPs), such as Amazon Web Services (AWS), Azure and Oracle Cloud Infrastructure (OCI) provide a number of services that enables development of secure and resilient systems.
+Larry Ryan: Cloud Service Providers (CSPs), such as Amazon Web Services (AWS), Azure and Oracle Cloud Infrastructure (OCI) provide a number of services that enables development of secure and resilient systems.
 From a resiliency standpoint, these CSPs offer multiple locations distributed globally with the ability to quickly, and in some cases transparently, shift workload between data centers.
 Azure and AWS have published white papers recommending best practices in order to comply with Reg SCI.
 From a security standpoint, these CSPs also offer a number of access control features and features to encrypt and protect data at rest and in transit.

-In particular, CSP deployed resources are more secure than our data centers because the CSP have a far bigger budgets to spend on cybersecurity, and they’re privy to patches before us, often before we even hear about the exploits.
+Greg Allen: In particular, CSP deployed resources are more secure than our data centers because the CSP have a far bigger budgets to spend on cybersecurity, and they’re privy to patches before us, often before we even hear about the exploits.

 For low latency trading platforms.
 It really comes down to the right application architecture and availability of a low latency interconnect.
 As far as the role of regulators goes; that really doesn’t change.
 In effect, this is an outsourcing arrangement; the exchanges are still regulated in terms of security and resiliency.
 The fact that you outsource services to a CSP doesn’t change that commitment.

-The application has to be architected to take advantage of cloud infrastructure appropriately, existing applications designed for on–premise deployment don’t do.
+Evan Bauer: The application has to be architected to take advantage of cloud infrastructure appropriately, existing applications designed for on–premise deployment don’t do.
 They don’t take advantage of the unique resiliency and the security capabilities of the cloud.
 As has always been the case, infrastructure architecture and application architecture need to be seen together.
 Furthermore, there’s a real opportunity to define your infrastructure as code, i.e. to compose your infrastructure.
 This allows integrated testing and deployment of infrastructure and application together.
 As one example, OpStack measured extraordinary variance in the performance of identically provisioned cloud VMs, requiring a deployment strategy that tests each VM before start-of-day and discards the rejects – this is a tactic unique to the cloud.
 The use of public cloud infrastructure provides new opportunities, challenges and unique options.

-It will be interesting to observe how the regulators manage the CSPs going forward.
+Larry Tabb: It will be interesting to observe how the regulators manage the CSPs going forward.
 God forbid AWS or Microsoft or Oracle or whatever goes down.
 There could be a wide swath of infrastructure across all industries to go down.
 Years ago, and today, trading venues deploy fault-tolerant architectures that they controlled.
 In the world of cloud, the CSPs provides that kind of redundancy, which means it is operating under one infrastructure, which is a central point of failure.
 Eventually, the CSP data centers will be audited by regulators.
 The CSPs may want to corner off these areas because they don’t want the SEC, Bank of England and FSA wondering around their data center.

 Are we differentiating between private cloud vs public cloud here?
 What specific benefits are we expecting to be driving the move to cloud deployment?

-One key benefit is broadening market access.
+Larry Ryan: One key benefit is broadening market access.
 Today market access is through dedicated proprietary connections between market participants and the exchange.
 A CSF removes this physical constraint.
 In addition, you can collocate CSP services, such as machine learning models to discover opportunities and assess risk.

-I think that for trading systems because of their variety of sensitivities, deployments will straddle on-premise and CSP.
+Evan Bauer: I think that for trading systems because of their variety of sensitivities, deployments will straddle on-premise and CSP.
 The real advantage to the public cloud is for those pieces where you don’t need guaranteed extraordinary low latency.
 You have access to vast reserves of capacity available in a reasonable time period.
 The Buy-side can now use variable OpEx to continue their arms race – but now the sell-side can take advantage of the public cloud’s cost advantage without making uncomfortable capital-intensive investments.
 Another advantage to all participants is access to a variety of scalable services, such as database-as-a-service, which you can scale up when you need to perform specific functions, such as analysis of trade history and then scale down when not in use.
 These services are easily deployed and orchestrated via application programming interfaces (APsI).

-The fundamental reason for markets is to facilitate the safe and fair exchange of assets, but there are other market participants, such as high frequency and day traders, trying to make money on these transfer by application of trading models and faster response to market changes.
+Larry Ryan: The fundamental reason for markets is to facilitate the safe and fair exchange of assets, but there are other market participants, such as high frequency and day traders, trying to make money on these transfer by application of trading models and faster response to market changes.
 When considering new approaches to trading, such as migrating trading to the public cloud, we need to keep this idea in mind.

-I think the buy side is probably going to be ahead of the sell side on this because they probably are already in the cloud and a bit more progressive thinking in this kind of aspect.
+Greg Allen: I think the buy side is probably going to be ahead of the sell side on this because they probably are already in the cloud and a bit more progressive thinking in this kind of aspect.